fetzu/memoire-iotbs/jbono_MEMOIRE_Bibliographie.md

 cinematografico : XVII Convegno internazionale di studi sul cinema*, Udine, Forum, 2011.

+BLOOM, Harold, *The Western Canon: The Books and School of Ages*, New York/San Diego/London, Harcourt Brace & Company, 1994.

 EYERMAN, Ron, « The Past in the Present: Culture and the Transmission of Memory », *Acta Sociologica*, Vol. 47, No. 2, juin 2004, pp. 159-169.

+HIRSCH, E. D., Klett, Joseph F., TREFIL, James, *The New Dictionary of Cultural Literacy*, Boston/New York, Houghton Mifflin, 2002.

 LYOTARD, Jean-François, *La condition postmoderne*, Paris, Les éditions de minuit, 1979.